surbhibawaria/Credit_Risk_Analysis/README.md

 <img width="1022" alt="Screen Shot 2022-04-15 at 4 42 45 PM" src="https://user-images.githubusercontent.com/95826875/163630215-e275adda-ef53-4887-8726-ca5bed1f65f7.png">

 - High risk precision score is 9% and recall score is 92%.
-- Low risk precion score is 100% and recall score is 94%.
+- Low risk precision score is 100% and recall score is 94%.

 ## Summary

 The six machine learning models presented here are resampled using Oversampling, SMOTE Oversampling, Undersampling, and Combination of both to determine which model is best for predicting the high risk loans.
 The other two models used ensemble classifiers, Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier to predict credit risk.

-Based on the results,
+Among all the other machine learning models, Easy Ensemble Classifier model yielded the best results and hence the recommended model with the acuuracy score of 93%, high risk precision score of 9% and recall score of 92%.
+The low risk precisioj is also the best with 100% precision score and recall score of 94%.